mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/labels.md

 ---
 title: "Labels"
-heading: "Use labels to track issues and PRs at Mattermost"
+heading: "Using Labels to Track Issues and PRs at Mattermost"
 description: "We leverage GitHub labels to track the details and lifecycle of issues and pull requests.
 Learn what our labels mean."
 date: 2018-03-06T00:00:00-04:00
 weight: 7